hekte/ImageAI/README.md

 You can modify the script to adjust the file name format or directory path to suit your needs.
 Additionally, you may want to add error handling or confirmation prompts to ensure that the script renames files correctly and safely.

-AI has also helped write much of this document you are now reading, as shown in this screenshot;
+AI is also helping to write the document you are now reading!

 ![AI](screenshot.png)

 ## Fuctions

+- Build an index database for all files in the photo library folder
 - Iterate through a source directory and rename to the desired format
 - Handle duplicate filename by appending a suffix
 - Move files to a destination directory for further processing